mpetrovich/dash/DOCS.md

 partialRight($callable /* , ...args */): callable
 ```
 Creates a function that invokes $callable with the given set of arguments appended to any others passed in.

+Pass Dash\PLACEHOLDER as a placeholder to replace with call-time arguments.

 Parameter | Type | Description